 Astaxanthin is a carotenoid made by plants and algae, and found in marine seafood such as salmon.
 This carotenoid is also available as a food supplement either by itself or combined with other carotenoids.
 Krill oil has a high amount of astaxanthin.
 There are hundreds or thousands of beneficial carotenoids in the diet, and astaxanthin is only one of many that are healthy to consume.
 Long term research with daily supplementation is currently not available.
 Therefore, those who claim that people should be supplementing with this product in high doses daily for years and decades are not basing their recommendation on sound science and do not understand the complexity of the human body.
-The long term risks and danger of daily use are currently not known.
+The long term risks and danger of daily supplemental use are currently not known.

-Eyesight Rx for Better Vision
+Eyesight Rx for Better Vision within a few hours or days

 Unlike some vision products that provide nutrients and